18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

 #### How do I create a "Voucher from authorization"?

-After selecting **Voucher from authorization**, you will be led through creating a voucher from your authorization that you got approved prior to traveling.
+Visit Concur at [travel.gsa.gov](https://travel.gsa.gov).
+Click "Vouchers" in the top bar and then "New Voucher" in the next-to-top bar.
+In the field Document Type, select "Voucher From Authorization" and click Next.
+You will be led through creating a voucher from your authorization that you got approved prior to traveling.

 - Under Document Search, you’ll see a list of your “open” authorizations (i.e. your authorizations that don’t have vouchers yet).